 Biodiversity and ecosystem services in grasslands and savannahs are degrading faster than ever before in human history (Ridder 2007, Conant 2010).
-These ecosystems are at the centre of socio-economic conflicts in areas with extensive rural poverty and where people and economies are highly dependent on natural resources.
+These ecosystems are at the centre of socio-economic conflicts in areas with extensive rural poverty and where people and

+Grasslands and savannahs are critically important ecosystems economies are highly dependent on natural resources.
 They are critical for mitigating climate change, preserving freshwater resources, and providing habitats for some of the planet's last large wildlife herds and other endemic and threatened species, ensuring food security, supporting livelihoods, and maintaining the cultural identity of millions of rural and indigenous people.